scorpido74/azure-docs.nl-nl/articles/virtual-machines/extensions/dsc-linux.md

 ms.workload: infrastructure-services
 ms.date: 06/12/2018
 ms.author: robreed
-ms.openlocfilehash: 1825f9f0f5d525c0129341d800ca5949136ae633
+ms.openlocfilehash: b631a370c64522c201f1208819b5a76895d83b09
-ms.sourcegitcommit: 827248fa609243839aac3ff01ff40200c8c46966
+ms.sourcegitcommit: 12d902e78d6617f7e78c062bd9d47564b5ff2208
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 11/07/2019
+ms.lasthandoff: 11/24/2019
-ms.locfileid: "73750071"
+ms.locfileid: "74457521"
 ---
-# <a name="dsc-extension-for-linux-microsoftostcextensionsdscforlinux"></a>DSC-extensie voor Linux (micro soft.
-OSTCExtensions.
-DSCForLinux)
+# <a name="dsc-extension-for-linux-microsoftostcextensionsdscforlinux"></a>DSC extension for Linux (Microsoft.OSTCExtensions.DSCForLinux)

-Desired state Configuration (DSC) is een beheer platform waarmee u uw IT-en ontwikkelings infrastructuur met configuratie als code kunt beheren.

-> !
-Let op de DSC-extensie voor Linux en de [Azure monitor extensie van de virtuele machine voor Linux](/azure/virtual-machines/extensions/oms-linux) dat momenteel een conflict oplevert en niet wordt ondersteund in een side-by-side configuratie.
-Dit betekent dat u de twee oplossingen niet samen moet gebruiken op dezelfde VM.

-De extensie DSCForLinux wordt gepubliceerd en ondersteund door micro soft.
-Met de uitbrei ding wordt de OMI-en DSC-agent geïnstalleerd op virtuele machines van Azure.
-De DSC-extensie kan ook de volgende acties uitvoeren

-- Registreer de virtuele Linux-machine naar Azure Automation-account om configuraties van Azure Automation Service te kunnen halen (ExtensionAction registreren)
-- MOF-configuraties naar de Linux-VM pushen (push ExtensionAction)
-- Meta MOF-configuratie Toep assen op de virtuele Linux-machine voor het configureren van een pull-server voor het ophalen van knooppunt configuratie (pull-ExtensionAction)
-- Aangepaste DSC-modules installeren op de virtuele Linux-machine (ExtensionAction installeren)
-- Aangepaste DSC-modules verwijderen van de virtuele Linux-machine (ExtensionAction verwijderen)
+Desired State Configuration (DSC) is a management platform that you can use to manage your IT and development infrastructure with configuration as code.

+> [!NOTE]
+> The DSC extension for Linux and the [Azure Monitor virtual machine extension for Linux](/azure/virtual-machines/extensions/oms-linux) currently present a conflict and aren't supported in a side-by-side configuration.
+Don't use the two solutions together on the same VM.

+The DSCForLinux extension is published and supported by Microsoft.
+The extension installs the OMI and DSC agent on Azure virtual machines.
+The DSC extension can also do the following actions:

+- Register the Linux VM to an Azure Automation account to pull configurations from the Azure Automation service (Register ExtensionAction).
+- Push MOF configurations to the Linux VM (Push ExtensionAction).
+- Apply meta MOF configuration to the Linux VM to configure a pull server in order to pull node configuration (Pull ExtensionAction).
+- Install custom DSC modules to the Linux VM (Install ExtensionAction).
+- Remove custom DSC modules from the Linux VM (Remove ExtensionAction).